Article

 It queues jobs, distributes them across GPU nodes, monitors execution, and scales across machines.
 We use CGRU/Afanasy — a system proven in production over years.

-The insight was simple: A ComfyUI workflow is just a compute task.
+The insight was simple: A ComfyUI workflow is a compute task.

 It takes inputs, runs on a GPU, and produces outputs.
 That’s exactly what a render farm does.
+So we built a framework to bridge the two, inspired by Philipp Doll's blogpost on hosting ComfyUI workflows via API

 From Render Farm to Local AI Cloud